limansky/limansky_me/posts/2016-04-30-easy-json-analyze-with-spray-json.md

 ```
 <!--more-->

-In this example implicit formatter do all JSON validation and deserialization
+In this example the implicit formatter does all JSON validation and deserialization
 work.
-So `person` is an instance of class `Person`.
+So `person` is an instance of the class `Person`.
 But sometimes you might
-not have strict model, but just some JSON object.
+not have a strict model, but just some JSON object.
 You can represent this data
-as instance of `JsObject` class which is defined as:
+as an instance of `JsObject` class which is defined as:

 ```Scala
 case class JsObject(fields: Map[String, JsValue]) extends JsValue
 ```

 So, if we'd like to add some schemeless information to our `Person` class we
-can just add JsObject field.
+can just add a `JsObject` field.

 ```Scala
 case class Person(name: String, age: Int, title: Option[String], extras: JsObject)